-I have been working for Compass for nearly 4 years.
+I joined Compass in 2015.
 I work at the head office in York.
 I started as the Finance Technician, over time I was promoted to Business Systems Analyst, responsible for managing the information systems.
 My background has always been in the third sector, as a Finance Manager for a theatre company and also a non executive director of a youth homelessness prevention charity.

 I really enjoy working with data to pull out of it the vital information and intelligence that guides and supports senior management, and service managers in the work that they do.

 A typical day for me is a varied day, and I like that.
 I might be calculating payroll one day, working with system developers to develop improved or even bespoke record systems, implementing those systems, and running thousands of lines of data through computers to analyse performance figures, and then talking with managers and directors to show what the implications of the analysed data might be.
 Whilst I mostly work at the Head Office, I do expect to visit different services at least once or twice a month.

 I really love the variety that working with Compass offers, whilst at the same time knowing I am working in a charity that is concerned with improving the wellbeing of its clients.